HussainAther/journalism/src/python/README.md

     - Usage: `python src/python/mineral/svm.py`
     - Requirements: geopandas, matplotlib, numpy, pandas, [scikit-learn](https://anaconda.org/anaconda/scikit-learn), [seaborn](https://anaconda.org/anaconda/seaborn).

-* In `misc`, `makewordcloud.py` : This script makes a word cloud for a given set of text input from an input file.
+* In `misc`, `makewordcloud.py` : This script makes a word cloud for a given set of text input from an input file hardcoded into the script.
-    - Usage: `python src/python/misc/makewordcloud.py inputfile`
+    - Usage: `python src/python/misc/makewordcloud.py`
     - Requirements: [nltk](https://anaconda.org/anaconda/nltk), [wordcloud](https://anaconda.org/conda-forge/wordcloud).
     - This script is written to be as succinct and concise, using as few lines of code as possible.